diecknet/Simple-Azure-VM-Start-Stop/README.md

 ## Features

+- Starts/Stops one specific VM or all VMs in a Resource Group
 - Uses the modern ("Az") Azure PowerShell module (instead of the old AzureRm module)
 - Uses Managed Identity instead of RunAs Accounts
 - Simple